-Sarah Hadley grew up in Boston and studied art history at Georgetown and photography at the Corcoran College of Art.
-Her photography has been published in Black + White (UK) Magazine, F-Stop, Lenscratch.com, and Le Monde (Paris) and exhibited internationally at the Lishui Photo Festival (China), the Worldwide Photography Biennial Exhibition (Buenos Aires), the Ballarat Festival (Australia), Fotofever (Paris), as well as in galleries and museums throughout the US – most recently at the Griffin Museum of Photography, Boston, the Robin Rice Gallery, NY, Building Bridges, Santa Monica and the Loyola Museum of Art in Chicago.
+Sarah Hadley (http://sarahhadley.com/) grew up in Boston and studied art history at Georgetown University and photography at the Corcoran College of Art.
+Her photographs have been published in Black + White (UK) Magazine, F-Stop, Lenscratch.com, and Le Monde (Paris), and exhibited internationally at the Lishui Photo Festival (China), the Worldwide Photography Biennial Exhibition (Buenos Aires), the Ballarat Festival (Australia), Fotofever (Paris), as well as in galleries and museums throughout the US.
+Most recently, Sarah exhibited at the Griffin Museum of Photography (Boston), the Robin Rice Gallery (New York), Building Bridges (Santa Monica) and the Loyola Museum of Art (Chicago).

-LACP Founder and Executive Director Julia Dean asks Sarah Hadley ten questions about his background, career in and beliefs about photography
+LACP asks Sarah Hadley ten questions about her background, career in and beliefs about photography.

 Sarah Hadley: I consider myself a fine art photographer, but I also work as a photojournalist and shoot events/weddings.